Who has won more Wimbledon titles Federer, Nadal or Djokovic?

 It’s never happened and will never happen again

-In many sports it’s up for debate as parents and children, grandparents and grandchildren tussle about is the greatest of all time.
+In many sports, it’s up for debate as parents and children, grandparents and grandchildren tussle about who is the greatest of all time.
 Most of the time this debate is not quantifiable because you’re comparing two athletes who never competed against each other.

 They are the greatest of all time.
 And they have shared the stage for the last decade and a half.
-Between them they have a total of 62 Grand Slams, with Rafa Nadal leading with a record 22.
-Djoker and Federer each have 20, and while it seems like Roger’s days of winning Slams are over, Djokovic isn’t just favorite to win this year’s Wimbledon but favorite to end his career with the most Grand Slams in the history of the sport.
+Between them, they have a total of 65 Grand Slams, with Novak leading with a record 23, Nadal with 22, and Federer just behind with 20, where he will understandably stay due to his departure from the game.
+Though Nadal hasn’t hung up his racquet just yet, due to injury it’s looking more and more likely that his days of winning Grand Slams are over.
+What that means is that Djokovic will end his career with the most Grand Slams in the history of the sport, and could just add to his trophy haul before it’s over.

 Roger Federer: 8